 The Lenten calendar leading up to Easter is an important season for Christians here in Alabama.
 But it’s also a particularly significant event for Alabama’s seafood industry.

-For those of the Catholic faith, Lent is particularly focused on abstaining from meat on Fridays and holy days during the 40-day period.
+For those of the Catholic faith, Lent is focused on abstaining from meat on Fridays and holy days during the 40-day period.
 That means at least seven days this spring when observers will have to do without meat.

 In this instance, though, “meat” doesn’t include animals that come from bodies of water.
 That’s where Alabama Gulf Seafood comes in.

-In March and April, eateries all over the state feature menus spotlighting every manifestation of Gulf seafood.
-And for those who’d prefer to try out new recipes for themselves, grocery stores in every corner of Alabama provide fresh Gulf seafood of all types, from Whole Foods and Piggly Wiggly in Birmingham to Rouses Markets in Lower Alabama.
+In March and April, eateries all over the state will feature menus spotlighting every manifestation of Gulf seafood.
+And for those who’d prefer to try out new recipes for themselves, grocery stores in every corner of Alabama will provide fresh Gulf seafood of all types, from Whole Foods and Piggly Wiggly in Birmingham to Rouses Markets in Lower Alabama.